-SLC offers a 6 week summer program for children with preschool experience ages 2-5.
-Enrollment will open January 1st.
-All applications require a $75.00 registration fee.
+SLC offers a 3 or 6 week summer program for children with preschool experience ages 2-5.
+Enrollment will open January 11th.
+All applications require a $50.00 registration fee per child.

 Young children come to camp with a parent, guardian, or caregiver to participate in songs, stories, creative play and a snack.
-Weather permitting, there is outdoor play in the courtyard OR music & movement with our music teacher Jeanie B!
+Weather permitting, there is outdoor play in the courtyard OR music & movement with our music teacher Joel Frankel!
 This camp meets at SLC.
+For children ages 18-28 months.

 To register for camp, please click below: